mspnp/interruptible-workload-on-spot/README.md

    ```

    > **Note**
    > The general recommendation is not to embed secrets in your application or configuration files but to use a secret storage management solution such us Azure KeyVault.
-In this reference implementation, we embed this connection string for the sake of simplicity.
+In this reference implementation, we embed this connection string for simplicity.

 1. Configure the Azure Storage Account Queue name